Feefo service rating

 • Long Distance Paths

 The highly anticipated Salt Path film went on general release on 30 May 2025, perfectly timed as part of National Walking Month.
-Based on Raynor Winn’s celebrated memoir of the same name, the film follows Raynor and her husband Moss as they decide to walk the 630 miles of the South West Coast Path from Somerset to Devon, in the wake of a double catastrophe in their lives; they receive some devastating news about Moss’ health and lose their farm to become homeless.
-The walk, along the length of the UK’s longest National Trail, and original coast path, provides purpose, and connection between the couple and the countryside, leading to rediscovery and healing.
+Based on Raynor Winn’s celebrated memoir of the same name, the film follows Raynor and her husband Moss as they embark on walking the salt path - a transformative 630-mile journey along the South West Coast Path from Somerset to Devon.
+In the wake of devastating news about Moss' health and losing their farm to homelessness, the couple find purpose and healing through this epic coastal adventure.

-The book has been summarised as an account of two people and a path.
-But it is much more than that.
-It won the Costa prize in 2018, with the judges calling it “an absolutely brilliant story that needs to be told about the human capacity to endure and keep putting one foot in front of another”.
 The film adaptation stars Gillian Anderson and Jason Isaacs, and captures the untamed wildness of the region, the rawness of the couple’s emotion and the challenge of the walk.
-An uncredited star is the landscape though, with the wild coasts, coves, cliffs and beaches featuring as breath-taking backdrops to the film’s many emotional and stirring scenes.
+An uncredited star is the breathtaking landscape itself - the wild coasts, hidden coves, dramatic cliffs, and pristine beaches that provide stunning backdrops to the film's most stirring scenes.

 Walking for mental and emotional wellness